Infrared photography: History

 Until the early 20th century, infrared photography was not possible because silver halide emulsions are not sensitive to longer wavelengths than that of blue light (and to a lesser extent, green light) without the addition of a dye to act as a color sensitizer.
 The first infrared photographs (as distinct from spectrographs) to be published appeared in the February 1910 edition of The Century Magazine and in the October 1910 edition of the Royal Photographic Society Journal to illustrate papers by Robert W. Wood, who discovered the unusual effects that now bear his name.

 The RPS co-ordinated events to celebrate the centenary of this event in 2010.
 Wood's photographs were taken on experimental film that required very long exposures; thus, most of his work focused on landscapes.
 A further set of infrared landscapes taken by Wood in Italy in 1911 used plates provided for him by C. E. K. Mees at Wratten & Wainwright.
 Mees also took a few infrared photographs in Portugal in 1910, which are now in the Kodak archives.

 Infrared-sensitive photographic plates were developed in the United States during World War I for spectroscopic analysis, and infrared sensitizing dyes were investigated for improved haze penetration in aerial photography.
 After 1930, new emulsions from Kodak and other manufacturers became useful to infrared astronomy.

-Infrared photography became popular with photography enthusiasts in the 1930s when suitable film was introduced commercially.
+Infrared photography became popular with photography enthusiasts in the 1930s, when suitable film was introduced commercially.
 The Times regularly published landscape and aerial photographs taken by their staff photographers using Ilford infrared film.
 By 1937, 33 kinds of infrared film were available from five manufacturers including Agfa, Kodak and Ilford.

 Infrared movie film was also available and was used to create day-for-night effects in motion pictures.
-A notable example being the pseudo-night aerial sequences in the James Cagney/Bette Davis movie, The Bride Came COD.
+A notable example being the pseudo-night aerial sequences in the movie The Bride Came C.O.D., starring James Cagney and Bette Davis.

 False-color infrared photography became widely practiced with the introduction of Kodak Ektachrome Infrared Aero Film and Ektachrome Infrared EIR.
 The first version of this, known as Kodacolor Aero-Reversal-Film, was developed by Clark and others at the Kodak for camouflage detection in the 1940s.
-The EIR film became more widely available in 35mm form in the 1960s but has been since discontinued.
+The EIR film became more widely available in the form of 35 mm film in the 1960s but has been since discontinued.

 Infrared photography became popular with a number of 1960s recording artists, because of the unusual results; Jimi Hendrix, Donovan, Frank Zappa and the Grateful Dead all issued albums with infrared cover photos.
-The unexpected colors and effects that infrared film can produce fit well with the psychedelic aesthetic that emerged in the late 1960s.
+The unexpected colors and effects that infrared film can produce fit well with the psychedelic aesthetic emerging in the 1960s.